Most of us would agree that a clean home is a more pleasant — and healthier — place to live than one with dirt, mold and funky smells.

-Add one-half to one cup of white vinegar to the rinse cycle (you can’t smell it).
+- Add ½ cup to 1 cup of white vinegar to the rinse cycle.
+Don’t worry, you can’t smell it.

-For a “clean, subtle fragrance,” frugal expert Mary Hunt offers this hack: Blend six parts water, three parts white vinegar and two parts hair conditioner in a resealable container.
-Use in the same amount in the wash as you would a commercial fabric softener.
+- For a “clean, subtle fragrance,” frugal expert Mary Hunt offers this hack: Blend six parts water, three parts white vinegar and two parts hair conditioner in a resealable container.
+Use the same amount in the wash as you would use of a commercial fabric softener.

-Hunt also suggests making your own dryer sheets.
-Mix half a cup of vinegar and 8 drops of essential oil in a jar or container that seals tightly.
-Add small squares of soft fabric (an old T-shirt or a worn-out baby blanket both work well).
+- Hunt also suggests making your own dryer sheets.
+Mix ½ cup of vinegar and eight drops of essential oil in a jar or container that seals tightly.
+Add small squares of soft fabric — an old T-shirt or a worn baby blanket both work well.
 To use, squeeze the liquid from one square back into the jar, and toss the cloth in with the dryer load.

-Cost: Vinegar, as we’ve established, is less than 7 cents an ounce; hair conditioner is about the same (cheaper or free if you match coupons to sales); essential oil can be pricey but that stuff goes a long way when you use a few drops at a time.
+Cost: Vinegar, as we’ve established, is less than 7 cents an ounce.
+Hair conditioner is about the same — cheaper or free if you match coupons to sales.
+Essential oil can be pricey, but that stuff goes a long way when you use just a few drops at a time.

 7. Cat box deodorizer